Fr0bnius/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints hello world,followed by a new line to a standard output
+a script that displays the third line of the file iacta